muktoshuvro/muktoshuvro.github.io/_posts/2016-03-11-sabbir-ahmad-site-launched.md

 development environment like BlueJ or DrJava.
 The error messages produced by this compiler are terse and many novices find it difficult to achieve even syntactically correct programs.
 This document provided with this <a href="/files/errors.pdf">
 link </a> is a guide to understanding and fixing errors in JAVA.
+This would be useful for novice Java Developer for their learning process.
+Thank you.
 </p>

 </div>